Device Certificates - Management and Expiration

 Validity

 Device certificates are valid for one year after the date they are issued.
 This is because major browsers (Chrome, Safari, Firefox, etc.) have started enforcing TLS certificate trust periods and will not accept certificates with validity periods longer than one year.
-When a device certificate expires, the device is not able to access Banyan-secured services until the device is re-registered with Banyan and a new device certificate is issued.
+When a device certificate expires, the device is not able to access CSE-secured services until the device is re-registered with CSE and a new device certificate is issued.

 Desktop app - Device certificate expiration and renewal